 - Grease muffin tin with melted butter and fill all muffin cups ⅔ full with batter.
 Bake at 400°F for 15 to 20 minutes, until golden brown.
 (Muffins are done when an inserted toothpick comes out clean.)

 Prepare Chicken and Broth

-- Remove cooked chicken from stock pot using 2 large slotted spoons (the chicken will fall apart).
+- Remove cooked chicken from stock pot using 2 large slotted spoons (the chicken may fall apart).
 Reserve the broth.

 - Place chicken on a large plate, remove all bones, and shred.
-(I only use the breast and wings and save the thighs for other dishes.)
+(I use both the dark and white meat.)
+Store in the refrigerator until ready to use.